PaystackHQ/paystack-android/README.md

     }
 }
 ```

-### 3. chargeCard
-Charging with the PaystackSdk is quite straightforward.

-#### Collect card details
+### 3. Collect and validate card details

 At this time, we expect you to provide fields on your activity that collect the card details.
 Our `Card` class allows you collect and verify these.
-See Library aided card validation below.
+The library provides validation methods to validate the fields of the card.

+#### card.validNumber
+This method helps to perform a check if the card number is valid.

+#### card.validCVC
+Method that checks if the card security code is valid.

+#### card.validExpiryDate
+Method checks if the expiry date (combination of year and month) is valid.

+#### card.isValid
+Method to check if the card is valid.
+Always do this check, before charging the card.

+#### card.getType
+This method returns an estimate of the string representation of the card type.

+### 4. chargeCard
+Charging with the PaystackSdk is quite straightforward.

 #### Parameters for the chargeCard function
 - **Activity** - The first argument to the `PaystackSdk.chargeCard` is the calling Activity object.
 Always
 give an Activity that will stay open till the end of the transaction.
 The currently
 open Activity is just fine.

 - **Charge** - This object allows you provide information about the transaction to be made.
 Before calling
 `chargeCard`, you should do a `charge.setCard(card)`.
 The charge can then be used in either of 2 ways
     - **Resume an initialized transaction**: If employing this flow, you would send all required parameters